Photo by Sandro Miller

-Kahil El'Zabar says of the group's new single:
+Kahil El'Zabar says of his band's new song:

-You can watch the video for "Compared to What" below.
+You can watch the video for "Return of the Lost Tribe" below.
 Open Me, A Higher Consciousness of Sound and Spirit is due out March 8 on Spiritmuse Records.
-For more on Kahil El'Zabar's Ethnic Heritage Ensemble, check out the artist's website.
+For more on Kahal El'Zabar's Ethnic Heritage Ensemble, check out the artist's website.
 Upcoming tour dates are below the video.